 Applying this with $\mu=\nu$ gives

 Subtracting these two equations gives

-If $M\nu=M\nu=b$ then the last term vanishes, giving $-\ent(\mu|\nu) = \bm{F}(\mu)-\bm{F}(\nu)$. \end{proof} \end{ppn}
+If $M\nu=M\nu=b$ then the last term vanishes, giving $-\dkl(\mu|\nu) = \bF(\mu)-\bF(\nu)$.\end{proof} \end{ppn}

-\begin{rmk} Our main application of Proposition~\ref{p:entropy.max} is for the depth-one tree $\onetree$ as shown in Figure~\ref{f:n.tree}.
+\begin{rmk} Our main application of Proposition~\ref{p:entropy.max} is for the depth-one tree $\onetree$ of Figure~\ref{f:onetree}.
 In the notation of the current section, $X$ is the space of valid $T$-colorings $\usi$ of $\onetree$, and $\psi : X \to (0,\infty)$ is defined by

-We then wish to solve the optimization problem \eqref{e:general.opt} for $\bm{F}(\nu)$ as in \eqref{e:entropy.F}, under the constraint that $\nu$ has marginals $\dhtree(\dsi)$ on the boundary edges $\mathcal{L}(\onetree)$.
-This can be expressed as $M\nu=\dot{h}$ where $M$ has rows indexed by the spins $\dsi\in\dOm$, columns indexed by valid $T$-colorings $\uzeta$ of $\onetree$: the $(\dsi,\uzeta)$ entry of $M$ is given by
+We then wish to solve the optimization problem \eqref{e:general.opt} for $\bF(\nu)$ as in \eqref{e:entropy.F}, under the constraint that $\nu$ has marginals $\dhtree(\dsi)$ on the boundary edges $\delta\onetree$.
+This can be expressed as $M\nu=\dot{h}$ where $M$ has rows indexed by the spins $\dsi\in\dCOLS$, columns indexed by valid $T$-colorings $\ueta\equiv\ueta_\onetree$ of $\onetree$: the $(\dsi,\ueta)$ entry of $M$ is given by

-Recall Remark~\ref{r:rank.positivity}, let $\dOm_+=\set{\dsi\in\dOm : \dhtree(\dsi)>0}$, and $X_\circ = \set{\uzeta\in X:M(\dsi,\uzeta)=0\ \forall \dsi\notin\dOm}$.
-Let $M_+$ be the $\dOm_+ \times X_\circ$ submatrix of $M$, and set ${\brd\dq}(\dsi)=0$ for all $\dsi\notin\dOm_+$.
-Next, in the matrix $M_+$, if the $\dzeta$ row is a linear combination of other rows, then set $\dq(\dzeta)=1$ and remove this row.
-Repeat until we arrive at an $\dOm_\circ\times X_\circ$ matrix $M_\circ$ of full rank $r_\circ=|\dOm_\circ|$.
-The original problem reduces to an optimization over $\set{\nu_\circ\ge0}\cap\set{M_\circ\nu_\circ=b_\circ}$ where $b_\circ$ denotes the entries of $b$ indexed by $\dOm_\circ$.
-It follows from Proposition~\ref{p:entropy.max} that the unique maximizer of \eqref{e:general.opt} is the measure $\nu=\nu^\textup{opt}(b)$ given by
+Recall Remark~\ref{r:rank.positivity}, let $\dCOLS_+=\set{\dsi\in\dCOLS : \dhtree(\dsi)>0}$, and $X_\circ = \set{\ueta\in X:M(\dsi,\ueta)=0\ \forall \dsi\notin\dCOLS}$.
+Let $M_+$ be the $\dCOLS_+ \times X_\circ$ submatrix of $M$, and set $\dq(\dsi)=0$ for all $\dsi\notin\dCOLS_+$.
+Next, in the matrix $M_+$, if the $\deta$ row is a linear combination of other rows, then set $\dq(\deta)=1$ and remove this row.
+Repeat until we arrive at an $\dCOLS_\circ\times X_\circ$ matrix $M_\circ$ of full rank $r_\circ=|\dCOLS_\circ|$.
+The original problem reduces to an optimization over $\set{\nu_\circ\ge0}\cap\set{M_\circ\nu_\circ=b_\circ}$ where $b_\circ$ denotes the entries of $b$ indexed by $\dCOLS_\circ$.
+It follows from Proposition~\ref{p:entropy.max} that the unique maximizer of \eqref{e:general.opt} is the measure $\nu=\nu^\textup{op}(b)$ given by

 Note however that if $M_+$ is not of full rank then $\dq$ need not be unique. \end{rmk}